Marie Hansen: Life magazine

-Experience as a woman in an overwhelmingly masculine profession
+Career

 During Hanson's employment by the magazine, Life had few women photographers on its staff.
 As noted above, Margaret Bourke-White and Hansel Mieth preceded her in the position.
 In the 1940s, Bourke-White preferred to work as a freelancer for the magazine.
 After Mieth left the staff in August of 1944, Hansen remained as its only woman photographer until June, 1946 when Martha Holmes came on board.
 (Note: As noted above, Hanson transitioned from staff to freelance in January 1947.)
 Similarly, during the same period, the large corps of photographers based in Washington D.C. included very few women.
 A photo taken of the White House News Photographers Association in October, 1947 shows one woman (probably Marion Carpenter) among the 70 members of the group who were then present.

 In 1946, Hansen wrote an article in which she explained the requirements, as she saw them, for succeeding in a male-dominated profession.
 It was obvious to her that she had to work just as hard and, in time, become just as good as the men.
 It was also important that she fit in, first by self-consciously minimizing her presence and eventually by becoming so much a regular colleague as to be "one of the boys".
 She said, "Perhaps I've mastered the formula over the years.
 I certainly felt I might have when one of the tougher Capitol newsmen patted me on the back and told me he had finally been convinced after watching me work; I was a gentleman, he said, and as such, had his backing.
 I consider it a compliment, and a clue as to the proper psychological approach we women must employ."